ilgrosso/syncopeVirtualResource/README.md

 Just create users and assign them the only resource available: you will see that everything works even though there is no effective propagation: basically, the concept of a **virtual resource**.

+## Limitations
+Since Virtual Connector has no capabilities (and thus no propagation takes place), there is no mean for Apache Syncope to check the user status on such virtual resource: right after creation, then, when checking user status on associated resources, the status icon for Virtual Resource will be 'red' (no link found).